-Expected Outcome: Project results are expected to contribute to all the following outcomes:
+Expected Outcome: This topic aims at directly engaging and supporting relevant public authorities with mapping at scale the conditions of marine habitats needed for implementing the Nature Restoration Regulation and for achieving one or several objectives of the Mission Restore our Ocean and Waters.
+The direct involvement of relevant authorities and stakeholders in the consortium is strongly encouraged.

-Member States have the capacity to complete the necessary mapping of the distribution and of the condition of coastal and marine habitats listed in Annex I and II of the Nature Restoration Regulation (NRR) in the waters under their jurisdiction, necessary to fulfil the obligations under Article s 4 and5 of the NRR within the deadlines, and obligations under the Marine Strategy Framework Directive (MSFD) and the Birds and Habitats Directive (BHD).
+Project results are expected to contribute to all the following expected outcomes:

-Substantial areas of habitats are mapped and their condition assessed.
-Priority should be given to Groups 1-6 of Annex II, followed by Group 7, in line with applicable deadlines.
+Member States have the capacity and access to tried and tested solutions to complete the mapping of the distribution and condition of coastal and marine habitats listed in Annex II of the Nature Restoration Regulation (NRR) in the waters under their jurisdiction, which is needed to fulfil the obligations under Article 5 of the NRR within the deadlines, and obligations under the Marine Strategy Framework Directive (MSFD) and the Birds and Habitats Directive (BHD);

-Member States have the capacity to determine priority areas for the restoration of marine habitats, and to implement their national restoration plans under the NRR, contributing to the implementation of marine strategies under the MSFD and obligations under BHD
+Substantial areas of habitats have been mapped and their condition assessed.
+Priority should be given to Groups 1-6 of Annex II, followed by Group 7 of Annex II , in line with applicable deadlines;

-Scope: In line with the objectives and targets of the EU biodiversity strategy for 2030, the Nature Restoration Regulation targets for 2030, the Birds and Habitats Directives, the Marine Strategy Framework Directive and the Kunming-Montreal Global Biodiversity Framework (GBF), proposals should:
+Member States have the capacity to determine priority areas for restoring marine habitats, and to prepare, update and implement their national restoration plans under the NRR, also contributing to the implementation of marine strategies under the MSFD and obligations under the BHD.

-Leverage and integrate the best available operational knowledge and tools, including those delivered by projects from Horizon 2020 and Horizon Europe to meet the EU Biodiversity strategy goals and targets to address the gaps in monitoring and mapping capabilities for marine habitats in the 22 coastal Member States
+Scope: In line with the objectives and targets of the EU biodiversity strategy for 2030, the Nature Restoration Regulation targets (in particular those set for 2030), the Birds and Habitats Directives, the Marine Strategy Framework Directive and the Kunming-Montreal Global Biodiversity Framework (GBF) and relevant national strategies contributing to these objectives, proposals should:

-Test and demonstrate the best methods and tools for scalable and comprehensive mapping and monitoring of EUNIS marine habitats covered by the NRR, giving priority to Groups 1-6 in Annex II of the NRR, followed by Group 7 of Annex II and coastal habitats in Annex I. The project should consider regional specificities and build on the methods developed under the MSFD and BHD, relevant Commission’s guidance documents and the work ongoing under the LIFE MAPPER project.
+Leverage and integrate the best available operational knowledge, technologies and tools, including those delivered by projects from Horizon 2020 and Horizon Europe, to meet the EU Biodiversity strategy goals and targets and facilitate the preparation of national restoration plans by addressing the gaps in monitoring and mapping capabilities for marine habitats in the 22 coastal Member States;

-Select large demonstration areas in each regional sea (Baltic, Atlantic and the Mediterranean/Black Sea) of one Mission lighthouse that prove the scalability while filling gaps in the geographical coverage of marine habitats mapping, and the assessment of their condition, taking into consideration the need to address regional specificities.
+Test and demonstrate in situ the best methods and tools for large-scale cost-effective and comprehensive mapping and monitoring of EUNIS marine habitats covered by the NRR, giving priority to Groups 1-6 in Annex II of the NRR, followed by Group 7 of Annex II.
+The areas actually mapped should correspond to the needs and requirements of the NRR and corresponding targets.
+The project should consider regional specificities and build on the methods developed under the MSFD and BHD, relevant Commission’s guidance documents and the work ongoing under the LIFE MAPPER project;

-Develop with relevant national authorities and organisations responsible for marine environmental protection in the EU marine regions the blueprint for the further upscaling and deployment of demonstrated approaches to enhance the capacity of Member States to complete the mapping of marine habitats and support the implementation of their national restoration plans under the Nature Restoration Regulation and the marine strategies under the Marine Strategy Framework Directive, as well as obligations under the Birds and Habitats Directives.
+Implement demonstration activities in at least 4 large areas in one of the Mission basin-scale lighthouses, which and demonstrate the scalability and replicability of the tools and methods.
+The demonstration areas should fill gaps in the geographical coverage of mapping marine habitats, assessing and monitoring their condition, taking into consideration the need to address regional specificities.
+Demonstration activities should strongly and directly involve relevant authorities;

-HORIZON-MISS-2026-03-OCEAN-02: Addressing aquatic pollution and biodiversity loss through nature positive solutions in the land-sea connection
+Develop, together with relevant national authorities and organisations responsible for marine environmental protection in the EU marine regions, a blueprint for the further upscaling and deployment of demonstrated approaches.
+The blueprint should aim at enhancing the capacity of Member States and Associated countries to complete the mapping, long-term observation and monitoring systems of marine habitats and ensuring that the mapping and restoration measures are continuously evaluated and adapted, based on updated, high-quality ecological data;